Research ethics FAQs

 However, the two main funders who attach conditions relating to monitoring are:

-• the Economic and Social Research Council (ESRC) (see the Research Ethics Framework)
+- the Economic and Social Research Council (ESRC) (see the Research Ethics Framework)

-• the US National Institutes of Health, which stipulate that projects that require ethical approval must be reapproved for every year of the research funding.
+- the US National Institutes of Health, which stipulate that projects that require ethical approval must be reapproved for every year of the research funding.
 (Applications for ethical approval of research with US federal government funding, including from the NIH, are handled by OxTREC.)

-It is important that participants are given the information they need to make an informed decision about whether or not to take part in the research.
+It is important that participants are given the information they need to make an informed decision about whether to take part in the research.
 For example, they should be given information about the project itself, what taking part would involve and whether there are any risks or benefits.
 They should be able to ask questions and made aware of any limits to withdrawing, for example once the data have been anonymised.

 The consent process typically involves a conversation between one or more members of the research team and the potential participant.
 The participant is usually provided with some written information about the research and asked to sign a consent form.
 For longer projects, ensuring participants’ consent is often an iterative and ongoing process.